Quantencomputer/cyoastudio/manual.md

 Upon selecting a section, the area to the right allows you to edit its values:

 - `Section name` is the name of the section, as displayed in the editor and used as its title when exporting.
-- `Image positioning` determines how the images of the options are layed out.
+- `Image positioning` determines how the images of the options are laid out.
 - `Options per row` determines how many options are put into a row.
 - `Image aspect ratio` allows you to specify an aspect ratio that all the options in this section should use.
 This aspect ratio is enforced when trimming images.
 - `Description` is the description as displayed in the document.
-- `Style classes` allows you to set costum CSS classes for costum styling (for advanced use cases).
+- `Style classes` allows you to set custom CSS classes for custom styling (for advanced use cases).

 Additionally, selecting a section displays its options in the lower list.
 Upon selecting an option, the area to the right allows you to edit its values:

 - `Option name` is the name of the option, as displayed in the editor and used as its title when exporting.
 - `Image` displays a thumbnail of the image the option uses.
 Clicking the button allows you to edit the image.
 - `Description` is the description as displayed in the document.
-- `Style classes` allows you to set costum CSS classes for costum styling (for advanced use cases).
+- `Style classes` allows you to set custom CSS classes for custom styling (for advanced use cases).

 You can create new sections and options using the corresponding `+` buttons.
 You can delete selected entries by using the `-` button.
 Using the context menu, you can also duplicate entries.
 You can also access these actions using the `Edit` menu on top, which also allows you to sort entries alphabetically.